 While we can supply the container, hiab lorry and skates, how to actually get the container from A to B is down to the client.
 One option is manpower (a team of 2 – 4 persons can push and guide a container over a level surface on skates into position) Using a forklift truck is a more popular option; skates on one end of the container, forklift slightly lifting up the other end, and then simply push along at a walking pace with a person each side.

 Can you skate a loaded container?

-Generally speaking you CAN use shipping container skates to move a loaded shipping container.
+Generally speaking you CAN use shipping container skates to move a loaded shipping container but is very uncommon and a much more detailed job to take on.
 Of course this is subject the the capacity of the skates and the weight of the container so please contact us if you have any questions or enquiries.

 Budgetshippingcontainers.co.uk offer the UK’s largest online range of shipping containers for sale with a nationwide network of storage and conversion yards and crane equipped delivery vehicles.

 If you need a shipping container feel free to browse our online range of shipping containers for sale, which also includes our ranges of flat pack sheds, container canopies and more.
 You can also call us on freephone 0808 1234 215 any time 9am – 7pm weekdays and our team will be happy to discuss your requirements.
 Alternatively, you can use our online shipping container quote form or request a telephone callback.
 In both cases we aim to get back to you within 1-2 working hours (may take longer for more detailed quotes).